-The substance is currently listed in Annex VI of Regulation (EC) No 1272/2008 with a classification for environment hazard as Aquatic Chronic 2 (H411).
-The mesocosm study used to classify both sodium and potassium chlorate was not considered valid as evaluated in the REACH registration dossier and by the DS.
-The available data that is considered valid for potassium chlorate, as presented in CLP report, do not support a classification for hazards to the aquatic environment.
+Sodium chlorate is currently listed in Annex VI of Regulation (EC) No 1272/2008 with a classification for environment hazard as Aquatic Chronic 2 (H411).
+The mesocosm study previously used for this classification was not considered valid as evaluated in the REACH registration dossier and by the DS.
+The available data that is considered valid for sodium chlorate, as presented in CLP report, do not support classification for hazards to the aquatic environment.